 Aloe – used by ancient Egyptians to treat wounds and reduce fever.
 Cleopatra was known to use aloe as part of her daily skin routine.
 Today aloe is found in many skin care products, it is used to soothe sunburn and is taken orally to aid digestion.

 Peppermint – regarded as one of the world’s oldest medicine it has a long history of use in both cooking and as a medicine.
 In the Middle Ages peppermint was popularly used for treating ailments of the digestive, respiratory and circulatory systems.
 The key active ingredient in peppermint is menthol, which is responsible for its characteristic minty smell and its antispasmodic properties.
 Studies have found peppermint oil to be effective for soothing stomach pain and cramping and for the management of irritable bowel syndrome.

 Turmeric – used for more than 4,500 years as both a food and medicine.
-There are more than 9,000 scientific studies evaluating the health properties of turmeric.
+More than 9,000 scientific studies have evaluated the health properties of turmeric.
 The key active ingredient is curcumin, which offers potent anti-inflammatory properties.
 Some studies have found it to be comparable to the OTC anti-inflammatory drugs ibuprofen and aspirin, only better tolerated and without the side effects associated with the OTC drugs.
-Supplements of curcumin are often used to manage joint pain, back ache and minor injuries.
+Supplements of curcumin are often used to manage joint pain, backache and minor injuries.
 Curcumin also has potent antioxidant properties and has been shown to offer benefits for the brain, heart and colon.